-Because in Seafarers shipping routes are just as important as roads, players no longer compete for the "Longest Road."
+Because shipping routes are just as important as roads in Seafarers, players no longer compete for the "Longest Road."
 Instead, they compete for the "Longest Trade Route."
-The longest trade route is in all ways identical to the longest road (i.e., it is worth 2 victory points, etc.), but players may count shipping routes (open or closed) as well as roads to determine who controls the longest trade route.
-The player with the longest continuous line of roads and/or ships receives the Longest Trade Route special card and the and the 2 victory points for it.
+The longest trade route is in all ways identical to the longest road (i.e., it is worth 2 victory points, etc.), but players may count both connected shipping routes (open or closed) and roads to determine who controls the longest trade route.
+The player with the longest continuous line of roads and/or ships receives the special card for the longest road, and the 2 victory points for it.